 Supporting local business

-- We provide guests with information about local businesses and a walking map to local shops and pubs
+- Guests receive information about local businesses and a walking map to local shops and pubs

 - Our food parcels contain produce from our farm, the local farm shop and our local bakery

 - We shop local for our supplies where we can, or choose UK suppliers that are nearby, or that share our values of sustainable living and caring for the environment.

 Keeping in touch with green issues and local campaigns

 - We work with Green Tourism to makes improvements to our green policy and reduce our carbon footprint.

 - As members of Sustainable Bury we have taken an active part in the Bury St Edmunds Green Fair.